Discover more from The Artifex and the Muse

 But now the time has come.
 I put that timestamped stake in the ground in 2012 to ensure I finished the series before 2032 rolls around, and 2032 is fast approaching.
 I find myself now in a very fortunate period of career sabbatical, which has given me the time and space to reflect on the action-packed last ten years.
 And to my delight, I discover that the universe of Realms Unreel is still calling to me, demanding to be finished.

 So it is with great pleasure that I announce the tale now continues in the form of The Artifex and the Muse novel series, beginning with the 2022 release of The Voice in All.
 For readers and fans of the original Realms Unreel, I thank you for your patience.
-For new readers, welcome to the Realms Unreel universe!
+For new readers, welcome to my story universe!

 Building readership in a world crowded with content happens one word-of-mouth recommendation, one book review, and one shared link at a time.
 Thank you for helping me spread the word!
 Writing these books is a labor of love for me, and connecting with readers who enjoy my stories is one of the greatest rewards of writing.
 If you’d like to keep in touch with me and be the first to know when there’s new content available, please consider subscribing here.